Anne Finch, Countess of Winchilsea: Deteriorating health

-All of her worries combined started to take a toll on Anne Finch's health, which began to seriously deteriorate.
+All of her worries took a toll on Anne Finch's health, which had begun to deteriorate.
 For years she had been vulnerable to depression, and in 1715 she became seriously ill.
 Her later poems reflected her turmoil.
 In particular, "A Suplication for the joys of Heaven" and "A Contemplation" expressed her concerns about her life and political and spiritual beliefs.

-She died in Westminster, London, and her body was returned to Eastwell for burial, according to her previously stated wishes.
+Finch died in 1720 in Westminster, London, and her body was returned to Eastwell for burial, according to her previously stated wishes.
 Her husband produced an obituary that praised her talents as a writer and her virtues as an individual.
 A portion of it read, "To draw her Ladyship's just Character, requires a masterly Pen like her own (She being a fine Writer, and an excellent Poet); we shall only presume to say, she was the most faithful Servant to her Royall Mistresse, the best Wife to her Noble Lord, and in every other Relation, publick and private, so illustrious an Example of such extraordinary Endowments, both of Body and Mind, that the Court of England never bred a more accomplished Lady, nor the Church of England a better Christian."

-Her husband died on 30 September 1726.
+Her husband died on September 30, 1726.

 Poetry rediscovered

 The only major collection of Anne Finch's writings that appeared in her lifetime was Miscellany Poems, on Several Occasions.
-Nearly a century after her death her poetic output had been largely forgotten, until the great English poet William Wordsworth praised her nature poetry in an essay included in his 1815 volume Lyrical Ballads.
+Nearly a century after her death, her poetic output had been largely forgotten, until the great English poet William Wordsworth praised her nature poetry in an essay included in his 1815 volume Lyrical Ballads.

 A major collection titled The Poems of Anne, Countess of Winchilsea, edited by Myra Reynolds, was published in 1903.
 For many years, it was considered the definitive collection of her writings.
 It remains the only scholarly collection of Finch's poetry, and includes all of the poems from Miscellany Poems and poems retrieved from manuscripts.
-Further, Reynolds's impressive introduction did as much to re-establish Finch's reputation as Wordsworth's previous praise.
+Reynolds's introduction did as much to re-establish Finch's reputation as Wordsworth's previous praise.

 Later, The Wellesley Manuscript, which contained 53 unpublished poems, was released.
 Literary scholars have noted Finch's distinctive voice and her poems' intimacy, sincerity, and spirituality.
 They also expressed appreciation for her experimentation as well as her assured usage of Augustan diction and forms.

-According to James Winn (The Review of English Studies, lix, 2008, pp 67–85), Anne Finch is the librettist of Venus and Adonis, with music by John Blow; the work is considered by some scholars to be the first true opera in the English language.
+According to James Winn, Anne Finch is the librettist of Venus and Adonis, with music by John Blow; the work is considered by some scholars to be the first true opera in the English language.
 In his critical edition of the opera for the Purcell Society, Bruce Wood agrees with Winn.
+However, the recent Cambridge Edition of the Works of Anne Finch contends, "Because her authorship is not established, to consider Finch's desire for anonymity is an act of historical imagination and cannot be used as evidence for her authorship."